vayospot/BrukUp/README.md

 - 🎉[tada]: Begin a project.
 - 🗑️[wastebasket]: Deprecate code that needs to be cleaned up.
 - 💩[poop]: Write bad code that needs to be improved.

+## AI Prompts

+- To explain and teach code concepts:

+  > [Content to explain]
+  >
+  > You are an expert tutor in [content field].
+I'm a complete beginner.
+Explain every aspect of the content above in a simple descriptive way.
+Don't hesitate to go into extensive detail with extra information and examples to ensure a thorough understanding.

+- To clean, optimize and refactor code:

+  > [Input Code]
+  >
+  > Refactor this code to be cleaner, optimized and easier to maintain/use.
+Use descriptive code naming.
+Also, use any potential improvements that were not implemented but could be much valuable.